 Southwark Council have decreed that SUs can only use council-managed personal budgets for services contracted by the council.
 If people want to use a service with which the council does not have a contract, they have to manage the budget themselves.
-This effectively means that, for instance, when voluntary sector homecare and day care contracts end, only those older people who are able and willing to take and manage a direct payment can access our services.
+Such a restriction is unfair, writes Brenda Bond.